Campus Safety

 Call 911

-If your judgment warrants such action, call 911 first and then notify security to alert the First Response Team.
+If your judgment warrants such action, call 911 first and notify security to alert the First Response Team.

 2